gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

   link at its origin defined by `//link/pose`.
 * Joint frames: each joint has a frame named `//joint/@name` attached to the child link at the joint's origin defined by `//joint/pose`.
+  As a direct consequence, `world` is no longer permitted to be specified as a child link of a joint, since that would break encapsulation of the model.
 * Model frame: each model has a frame that is attached to one of its links (see [section 2.1](#2-1-implicit-frame-defined-by-model-pose-attached-to-canonical-link) for the definition of a model's canonical link).